FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 Now, to send an email, you can either click the inject button or trigger it on critical events.

+## Ensuring Email Delivery: Understanding Anti-Spam Measures and Best Practices

+### Understanding Anti-Spam Measures

+Anti-spam measures are essential components of email servers aimed at filtering out unwanted or malicious emails.
+These measures encompass various strategies, including:

+- Content Filtering: This method involves scanning email content for specific keywords, phrases, or patterns commonly associated with spam messages.
+- Sender Authentication: Sender authentication verifies the legitimacy of the sender's email address or domain, helping to prevent spoofing or impersonation.
+- IP Filtering: IP filtering blocks or filters messages from known spam sources based on their IP addresses.
+- Reputation Scoring: Reputation scoring assigns a numerical score to senders based on their email sending history, behavior, and other factors.
+This score influences the likelihood of emails being marked as spam.

-## Best practices to follow while sending notifcations or email
+### Best practices to follow

 - Clear and Concise Messaging: Keep notification messages clear, concise, and action-oriented.
-Clearly communicate the purpose of the notification and any necessary next steps that recipients should tak
+Communicate the purpose of the notification and any necessary next steps that recipients should take.
+- Avoid spam trigger words: Refrain from using words commonly associated with spam in your email content, such as "free," "limited time offer," or "urgent."
+- Ensure your email is authenticated: Perform email authentication using protocols like SPF, DKIM, and DMARC to verify the legitimacy of your emails and improve deliverability.
 - Manage Email Frequency: Avoid sending too many email notifications within a short period, as this can trigger spam filters.
 Instead, maintain a consistent sending frequency and provide valuable content to recipients.
 - Maintain a Clean Email List: Regularly clean your email list by removing invalid or inactive email addresses.
-High bounce rates and spam complaints can negatively impact your sender reputation.
+High bounce rates and spam complaints can negatively impact your sender's reputation.
 - Monitor Sending Reputation: Monitor your sender reputation using tools like SenderScore or Postmaster Tools.
 A poor sender reputation can result in email deliverability issues and increased spam filtering.
 - Configure SMTP Correctly: Ensure that SMTP configurations are accurate and up-to-date to establish secure and reliable email communication.
 Consider using third-party mail servers like Gmail for enhanced security and reliability.